HewlettPackard/ilo-rest-api-docs/source/includes/_exampleuse.md

 	</br></br>
     <b>For a full Rest example click here: <a href="https://github.com/HewlettPackard/python-ilorest-library/blob/master/examples/Rest/ex09_find_ilo_mac_address.py">ex09_find_ilo_mac_address.py</a></b>
 </blockquote>
-Before you enable secure boot, you must create an instance of a `RestObject` or `RedfishObject`.
+Before you search for the iLO mac address, you must create an instance of a `RestObject` or `RedfishObject`.
 The class constructor takes the iLO hostname/IP address, iLO login username, and password as arguments.
 The class also initializes a login session, gets systems resources, and message registries.

-## Adding iLO user account
+## Adding an iLO user account
 <blockquote class="lang-specific python">
     <b>For a full Redfish example click here: <a href="https://github.com/HewlettPackard/python-ilorest-library/blob/master/examples/Redfish/ex10_add_ilo_user_account.py">ex10_add_ilo_user_account.py</a></b>
 	</br></br>
     <b>For a full Rest example click here: <a href="https://github.com/HewlettPackard/python-ilorest-library/blob/master/examples/Rest/ex10_add_ilo_user_account.py">ex10_add_ilo_user_account.py</a></b>
 </blockquote>
-Before you enable secure boot, you must create an instance of a `RestObject` or `RedfishObject`.
+Before you add an iLO user account, you must create an instance of a `RestObject` or `RedfishObject`.
 The class constructor takes the iLO hostname/IP address, iLO login username, and password as arguments.
 The class also initializes a login session, gets systems resources, and message registries.